Breakend/NeurIPS/README.md

 ## NeurIPS board

-The domain name can be handed over whenever, just reach out!
+The domain name can be transferred over whenever, just reach out!

 ## Changing the name entirely might not be a bad idea also...